AcademySoftwareFoundation/OpenColorIO/docs/releases/ocio_2_1.rst

 Support for PyPI (pip install)
 ******************************

-Python wheel generation has been added and support for the `Python Package Installer (PyPI).
+Python wheel generation has been added and support for the `Python Package Index (PyPI).
 <https://pypi.org/project/opencolorio/>`_
 This allows you to easily install the OCIO Python bindings without needing to build from source or use one of the OS-specific package managers.
 The command is simply::